Lalla22/Introduction-to-Python-Practice/README.md

-Free CodeCamp Course: Learn Python - Full Course for Beginners [Tutorial] [Watch the tutorial series here](https://www.youtube.com/watch?v=rfscVS0vtbw&list=PLoTsRllFpMa3_6c7fPEsGvmmgk0B7Mli6&index=1)
+Free CodeCamp Course: Learn Python - Full Course for Beginners [Tutorial]

-Users can then click on the link to access the tutorial series.
+[Watch the tutorial series here](https://www.youtube.com/watch?v=rfscVS0vtbw&list=PLoTsRllFpMa3_6c7fPEsGvmmgk0B7Mli6&index=1)

 Notes and Code Include:
  * Variables and Data Types